lukedupuis/sempervirens-endpoint/README.md

 ## Usage

 The following steps provide minimal usage.
 It is recommneded to have separate files for each `RequestHandler` instance, and a separate `endpoints` file that imports the `RequestHandler` instances and exports an array of endpoint configurations.
-Also, while `@sempervirens/endpoint` may be used independently, implementation is integrated and streamlined in `@sempervirens/server`.
+Also, while `@sempervirens/endpoint` may be used independently, or in conjunction with <a href="https://www.npmjs.com/package/@sempervirens/site-loader">`@sempervirens/site-loader`</a>, implementation of both is integrated and streamlined in <a href="https://www.npmjs.com/package/@sempervirens/server">`@sempervirens/server`</a>.

 ### Non-secure Endpoints

-1. Import `express` and Node `http` (or use `@sempervirens/server`).
+1. Import `express` and Node `http` (or use <a href="https://www.npmjs.com/package/@sempervirens/server">`@sempervirens/server`</a>).

 2. Import `registerEndpoints` and `RequestHandler` from `@sempervirens/endpoint`.